 What is Goodwill Impairment?

-Goodwill is created in business accounting when an acquiring entity purchases another entity for more than the fair market value of its assets.
-Per accounting standards, goodwill should be carried as an asset and evaluated yearly for any possible goodwill impairment charge.
-Private companies may be required to expense a portion of the goodwill, periodically, on a straight-line basis, over a ten-year period, reducing the recorded value of the asset.
+Goodwill is acquired and recorded in accounting when an entity purchases another entity for more than the fair market value of its assets.
+Per accounting standards, goodwill is recorded as an intangible asset and evaluated periodically for any possible impairment in value.

-Companies should assess whether or not an adjustment for impairment to goodwill is needed within the first half of each fiscal year.
-This impairment test may have a substantial financial impact on the income statement, as it will be charged directly as an expense or written off until the asset of goodwill is completely removed from the balance sheet.
+Companies should assess whether or not an adjustment for impairment to goodwill is needed each fiscal year.
+This impairment test may have a substantial financial impact on the income statement, as it will be charged directly as an expense on the income statement, or goodwill may be completely written off and removed from the balance sheet.

 In accordance with both GAAP in the United States and IFRS in the European Union and elsewhere, goodwill is not amortized.
 In order to accurately report its value from year to year, companies do the impairment test.
 Impairment losses are, functionally, like accumulated depreciation.

 Companies need to perform impairment tests annually or whenever a triggering event causes the fair market value of a goodwill asset to drop below the carrying value.
-Some triggering events that may result in impairment are adverse changes in the general condition of the economy, increased competitive environment, legal implications, changes in key personnel, declining cash flows, and a situation where current assets show a pattern of declining market value.
+Some triggering events that may result in impairment are adverse changes in the economy’s general condition, increased competitive environment, legal implications, changes in key personnel, declining cash flows, and a situation where current assets show a pattern of declining market value.

 There are two methods commonly used to test for impairment to goodwill: